nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 the stddev is very large and the variance of the estimate is also very large.
 This particular sample's score cannot be accurately estimated.

+## Further Work

+There's lots more to do on this general concept, including applying to to real experimental data.

+### Characterizing Noise

+What are the sources and characteristics of noise in the measurement apparatus?
+Is our noise actually normally distributed?
+What is the "ideal" amount of noise to prevent quantization artifacts without losing too much information?
+Can we incorporate measurement error estimates into our curve fit?

 ### Error Heuristics

 Using least-squares fitting to quite a complicated function might well be overkill